Waylon (album)

-Waylon is an album by American country music artist Waylon Jennings, released in 1970 on RCA Victor.
+Waylon is a studio album by American country music artist Waylon Jennings, released in 1970 on RCA Victor.

 Background

 Waylon is best remembered for the cover of Chuck Berry's "Brown Eyed Handsome Man," which climbed to #3 on the Billboard country charts, Jennings third Top 5 solo hit.
 Jennings would perform the song as part of a medley on The Johnny Cash Show.
 Aside from "Brown-Eyed Handsome Man", none of the other songs on this LP were released as singles.
 The version of "Yes, Virginia" presented here is different from the one originally issued on The One and Only in 1967.
 According to Waylon's autobiography, the song "Yellow Haired Woman" was written about Barbara Rood, his third wife.
 Waylon is also significant for its version of "The Thirty-Third of August," written by Texas songwriter Mickey Newbury, a key figure among a new generation of country songwriters that would contribute to the outlaw country movement in country music, of which Jennings would be a central focus.
 As Tom Jurek observes in his AllMusic review of the album: